Conformally-flat gravitational analogues to the Schwinger effect: Quantum scalar field in conformally flat metrics

 \subsection{Resummed heat-kernel approach}

 Eq.~\eqref{eq:def_ope} implies that we can study the effective action of the system in the language of Ref.~\cite{Franchino-Vinas:2023wea}.
-We can thus define the heat kernel $K$ associated to $\ope$ as the solution of the equations
+We can thus define the heat kernel $K$ associated to the \colm{Euclidean version of } $\ope$ as the solution of the equations

 where $s$ is an auxiliary parameter which is called the propertime.

 Important to our discussion, Ref.~\cite{Franchino-Vinas:2023wea} has proved that the heat kernel for this type of operators admits a resummed expression from which nonperturbative aspects of pair creation can be studied, with the only assumption that the potential is intense enough; in particular, it could depend on both time and space coordinates.
 Defining $\gamma^2_{\alpha\beta}:=2V_{,\alpha\beta}$, the diagonal of the heat kernel takes the form \begin{widetext}